 For bottoms, choose:

 Outerwear matters.
-A packable waterproof jacket is essential—studies show weather is among the top three disruptors of travel plans (World Tourism Organization).
-Add a fleece or sweater for layering (think onions, not marshmallows).
+A Packable waterproof jacket is essential, studies show weather ranks among the top three disruptors of travel plans, according to the World Tourism Organization.
+Throw in a fleece or sweater for layering.
+Think onions, not marshmallows.

 Footwear?
 Limit to three pairs: